CKita/BeeFlow/README.md

 # BeeFlow

-Supplement to chapter 1 of the Ph.D thesis "The effects of floral plantings on the crop pollination services".
+Supplement to chapter 1 of the Ph.D. thesis "The effects of floral plantings on the crop pollination services".
 Graduate School in Ecology, Institute of Biosciences, University of São Paulo, Brazil.

 [Ecological Synthesis Lab](https://marcomellolab.wordpress.com) (SintECO).